 “Texture and hair type come into play when choosing stylers.
 For example, I may recommend a cream-based product to someone who has thicker or more dense hair,” she explains.

 If you’re not sure where to start, don’t worry.
-We’ve rounded up some of our favorite hair styling products from leave-in conditioners to styling pomades.
+We’ve rounded up some of our favorite hair styling products from the L'Oréal portfolio, from leave-in conditioners to styling pomades.

 For all hair types: